My Study Bible

 7:3 And there were four leprous men at the entering in of the gate: and they said one to another, Why sit we here until we die?

 7:4 If we say, We will enter into the city, then the famine is in the city, and we shall die there: and if we sit still here, we die also.
-Now therefore come, and let us fall unto the camp of the Syrians: if they save us alive, we shall live; and if they kill us, we shall but die.
+Now then come, and let us fall unto the camp of the Syrians: if they save us alive, we shall live; and if they kill us, we shall but die.

 Flight of the Syrians